lending-llama/lending-llama-2022-05/extras/transcript.md

 >
 > – Kent C. Dodds, https://testing-library.com/

 He is not wrong.
 But this is only one side of the truth.
-There are downsides: speed of execution, failure locality, technical complexity, setup complexity.
+There are huge downsides to this approach: low speed of execution, low failure locality, technical complexity, setup complexity.

 Solution: overlapping sociable tests (cp. discussion of Testing Pyramid linked above).

-Push every worthwhile observable behavior as far as possible to the micro level – as long as it’s sensible – and test it there.
+Recommendation: push every worthwhile observable behavior as far as possible to the micro level – as long as it’s sensible – and test it there.
 This approach has the additional benefit of driving your technical design.
 Remember `formatRate` in our example code base.

 #### Warning 2: Test Doubles Everywhere